Updated: Jan 6

 The business of sales can be either be a dream or a nightmare for some.
 There are some acquaintances I know who started sales and vowed never to go back, "Sales is not for me!" they said.

-Like the old saying "First impressions count" stands true in how we are introduced into sales.
-I myself have had some pretty crazy sales onboarding experiences when entering into new companies or departments where I've had to figure it out all on my own.
+Like the old saying "First impressions count" stands true in how we are introduced to sales.
+I have had some pretty crazy sales onboarding experiences when entering into new companies or departments where I've had to figure it out all on my own.

-Also, most employee onboarding sessions in sales are mainly product and company-specific (orientations) and not sales-specific which ultimately result in someone having a successful, mediocre or unsuccessful period in sales.
+Also, most employee onboarding sessions in sales are mainly product and company-specific (orientations) and not sales-specific which ultimately results in someone having a successful, mediocre, or unsuccessful period in sales.

 Your first thirty days at a new sales role mainly involves absorbing as much information as possible.

 Here is a break down of some of those things or activities.

 Acquaint yourself with the Company, its Goals and Culture

 Take the time to familiarise yourself with the company's background, mission, vision, how they do things, etc. also try meeting with as many stakeholders from different departments as possible.

 Doing this will broaden your understanding of the organisation, the people, their roles, etc., and give you a better appreciation of your contribution to the organisation (The Bigger Picture) and not just your department.